William-Schutte/around-express/README.md

 -----

 ### Overview
 This project represents work from the 12th, 13th, and 14th projects for the web-dev course.
-These projects required setting up a backend framework using Node.js and Express.js as well as a database with MongoDB.
-The server has a custom API connecting the previous front-end React project (public folder; transcompiled w/ Create-React-App, Web-Pack, Babel) to this back-end project.
+These projects build upon each other, first setting up a server with Node.js and Express.js, then integrating with a MongoDB database.
+The server has a custom RESTful API connecting it to my previous front-end React project (transcompiled w/ Create-React-App, Web-Pack, Babel).

   Project 13: RESTful API desing, MongoDB setup, Basic authorization Project 12: Initial setup of Express.js, file structure, and routing

 ### Techniques
 This server uses Express.js, launching on Local Port 3000.
+Mongoose used for models and MongoDB interactions.

 ### Technologies
 * Express.js